 In addition to being a hub of international institutions, Strasbourg is one of the most beautiful cities in the world.
 The city enjoys its history but also connects to the future, with a sustainable transport model and a wide range of cultural activities.
 Strasbourg is the home base of prestigious academic institutions such as the École Nationale d’Administration (ENA), The Institute Robert Schuman- Institute of Political Studies, Science-Po, l’Université de Strasbourg and the Bibliothèque Nationale et Universitaire.

-Likewise, the city is just one bridge away from its neighboring country, Germany.
+Likewise, the city is just one bridge away from its neighbouring country, Germany.
 Could you ask for a more international place to study?

 WHY LEARN FRENCH?